Saturday, March 19, 2011

 But the problem remains, what do you do if you know someone who is a hoarder?

 And if it is a family member, I am not sure whether my advice would be any different.
 I know more than one person struggling to de-hoard a hoarding family member, with no results.
 It is only when the family member dies or is institutionalized that they can even attack the pile of junk, which often takes months and months of efforts to clean out, and costs thousands in disposal fees and dumpster rentals.
+And as noted above, often the process of "cleaning out" a hoarding family member's home leads to a transference of the hoarding.
+Maybe there is some sort of toxic mold in that hoarded junk that spreads the disease.
+Maybe it passes through the genes.

 It all of that really worth it?
-To clean up someone Else's mess?
+To clean up someone else's mess?

 And of course, such efforts are squandered when the hoarder returns to the home and re-fills it with junk.